Cyber Criminals And Cyber Crime Insurance

 This type of insurance can also cover traditional ‘white collar’ crime such as internal theft by an employee (aka fidelity theft).
 This is potentially disastrous for a business as it’s often carried out by the head of finance or someone equally trusted, so not only have they lost thousands of pounds but a key person within the business is no longer there either to help them recover.

 From a report prepared by Hiscox relating to embezzlement, the average crime took place over 5 years and cost $319,000.
 The average age of the criminal was 48 and 51% of them were women.
-55% of crimes involved businesses with less than 100 staff, so it is real, it can happen and you can buy Cyber Crime Insurance to protect you.
+55% of crimes involved businesses with less than 100 staff, so it is real, it can happen and you can buy Cyber Liability Insurance to protect you.

 Please don’t just renew your traditional insurance policy, instead talk to us about Cyber Crime Insurance and find out whether there are more suitable insurances for your business to either make the cost lower or the cover more appropriate for your business.
 This is especially important if you have not considered the affect of cyber crime on your business before.